-Learn how to make the best fruit-on-the-bottom yogurt with all kinds of fruit flavors—and with less sugar and for less money!
+Learn how to make the best fruit-on-the-bottom yogurt with all kinds of fruit flavors—and with less sugar and for less money than buying it at the store.
 This is a yummy way to flavor yogurt for kids and babies.

 Fruit on the Bottom Yogurt

-I am a big fan of adding flavor to yogurts, but I don’t always love how the ones from the store taste or how sweet they are.
-So I’ve learned a handful of SUPER easy ways to add flavor to plain yogurt myself!
+I am a big fan of adding flavor to plain yogurt, but I don’t always love how the ones from the store taste or how sweet they are.
+So I’ve learned a handful of SUPER easy ways to add flavor to plain yogurt myself.

 I love this method because it’s endlessly versatile, it works well for babies, toddlers, and big kids (and us adults too) and it’s an easy way to offer a lot of nutrition in a kid-friendly format.

-TIP: Learn about the best yogurt for babies and toddlers here.
+TIP: Learn about the best yogurt for babies and toddlers.

 Ingredients You Need

-- Fresh diced fruit, applesauce, chia jam, whole fruit jam, thawed frozen fruit, or canned fruit
+- Fruit: Fresh diced fruit, applesauce, chia jam, whole fruit jam, thawed frozen fruit, or canned fruit are all options here.

 - Storage containers if you plan to make a few ahead of time

-TIP: You can use nondairy yogurt if needed in this recipe.
+TIP: You can use nondairy yogurt if needed in this recipe to make this a dairy-free snack or breakfast option.

-Here’s a look at the general process in making this recipe.
+Here’s a look at the general process in making this recipe so you know what to expect.
 Scroll to the bottom of the post for the full info.

 - Add your chosen fruit to a container or bowl.